Tradescantia: Cultivation

 Spiderworts are popular in Europe and North America as ornamental plants.
-Temperate species are grown as garden plants while tropical species, such as T. zebrina and T. spathacea, are used as house plants.
+Temperate species are grown as hardy garden perennials, while tropical species such as T. zebrina and T. spathacea are used as house plants.
 Their popularity and easy spreading nature has led to some species being considered serious weeds in certain places (see below).

 Most cold-hardy garden plants belong to the Andersoniana Group (often referred to with the invalid name Tradescantia × andersoniana).
 This is a group of interspecific hybrids developed from Tradescantia virginiana, T. ohiensis, and T. subaspera, which have overlapping ranges within continental North America.
 These plants are clump-forming herbaceous perennials, with individual cultivars mainly differing in flower colour.
-The cultivars in this group include 'Blue Stone', 'Isis', 'Innocence', 'Snowcap', 'Osprey', 'Iris Pritchard', 'Pauline', 'Red Cloud' and 'Karminglut' ('Carmine Glow').
-'Caerulea Plena' is a double-flowered variety with dark blue flowers.
-'Concord Grape' (Andersoniana Group) has won the Royal Horticultural Society's Award of Garden Merit.

-A wide range of tender tropical species are cultivated as houseplants or outdoor annuals, including Tradescantia zebrina, T. fluminensis, T. spathacea, T. sillamontana, and T. pallida.
+A wide range of tender tropical species are cultivated as houseplants or outdoor annuals in temperate locations, including Tradescantia zebrina, T. fluminensis, T. spathacea, T. sillamontana, and T. pallida.
 They are typically grown for their foliage, and many have colourful variegated patterns of silver, purple, green, pink, and gold.

+Cultivars

-Popular tropical cultivars include T. zebrina 'Silver Plus', T. zebrina 'Burgundy', T. fluminensis 'Lavender', T. fluminensis 'Variegata', T. mundula 'Laekenensis', T. pallida 'Purple Heart', Tradescantia 'Nanouk', and Tradescantia 'Pale Puma'.
-The species Tradescantia zebrina, and the cultivars Tradescantia 'Quicksilver' and Tradescantia pallida 'Purpurea' have received the Royal Horticultural Society's Award of Garden Merit.
+The following cultivars have gained the Royal Horticultural Society's Award of Garden Merit: